 Chronic Bad BehaviorYou've often heard me say that if you want to become a positive person, hang out with positive people.
 That becomes difficult when newscasts, social media and everyday conversations expose us to the worst examples of how to build relationships.

 The goal seems to be to find other negative people who feel as they do.
 If you disagree or have a different view, you are hated.
 You might say people build a coalition of hate.

 In Canada, we just finished a bitter federal election.
 Four out of five party leaders – Justin Trudeau, Andrew Scheer, Jagmeet Singh and Elizabeth May - spent the entire campaign assassinating the characters of each other.

-Everyday US President Donald Trump’s tweets messages showing he cares only about himself and what others think of him.
-When others let it be known he is not their favorite President, he attacks them mercilessly.
-He has never met most of his real or imagined opposition.
+Everyday US President Donald Trump tweets messages showing he cares only about himself and what others think of him.
+When others disagree with his observations or let it be known he is not their favorite President, he attacks them mercilessly through Twitter.
+He has never personally met most of his real or imagined opposition.

 In the United Kingdom, there is a very real threat to the union of England, Scotland, Wales and Northern Ireland.
-Leaders Boris Johnson, Jeremy Corbyn and the others experience daily jabbing at each other about their stance on Brexit.
+Their recent election deepened the fissures and fractured relationships between regions.

-Democracy at RiskLocal and national media ask me to analyze body language following Canadian Leader TV Debates.
-As I interpreted the messages the leaders were sending during the recent election, I got the sense they really didn’t like each other.
+Democracy at RiskLocal and national media ask me to analyze body language following Canadian political leaders TV Debates.
+As I interpret the messages the leaders send I often get the sense they really didn’t like each other.

 How can you run a democracy without mutual respect and positive relationships between leaders?
-How can you discuss good ideas when you begin from the assumption that your opponents don’t have any?
+How can you discuss good ideas when you begin with the assumption that your opponents don’t have any?